Cloudcatcher888/Cloudcatcher888.github.io/_pages/about.md

 Work experience
 ======
 * Dec.
 2021-Dec.
-2022: Research Assistant
+2022: Research Assistant in Tencent, supervised by Zibin Zhang and Kangyi Lin.
-  * Tencent Wechat Official Accounts Platform, supervised by Zibin Zhang and Kangyi Lin.
+  * We study incremental learning for CTR prediction by resampling data with features which have not been updated for a while.
+We deployed our feature staleness aware CTR prediction method on Wechat Official Accounts Platform and achieved prominent improvements in A/B test.

 News
 ======